Miguel Almirón: Newcastle United

-On 31 January 2019, Almirón joined Premier League side Newcastle United for an undisclosed fee on a five-and-a-half year deal.
-The transfer fee is believed to be around £21 million, at the time, a club record fee, and a record for an MLS player.
+On 31 January 2019, Almirón joined Premier League side Newcastle United for an undisclosed fee on a five-and-a-half-year deal.
+The transfer fee was believed to be around £21 million, at the time a club record, and a record for an MLS player.
 He made his Premier League debut on 11 February in a 1–1 draw at Wolverhampton Wanderers, playing the final 18 minutes in place of Christian Atsu.
 Fans and media likened Almirón to Santiago Muñez, a fictional Newcastle player from the film Goal! who also originated from Latin America and moved to St James' Park via the United States.
 During a match against Southampton on 20 April, he was tackled by Oriol Romeu and suffered a hamstring injury that ruled him out for the rest of the season.
 Almirón struggled to score in his first months with Newcastle, but helped his side to avoid relegation.
-After registering a total of 40 shots with no goals, he scored his first Premier League goal on 21 December in a 1–0 victory over Crystal Palace.
+After registering 40 shots with no goals, he scored his first Premier League goal on 21 December in a 1–0 victory over Crystal Palace.
 He finished the season with a club-best eight goals in all competitions.

 On 6 February 2021, Almirón scored twice in a 3–2 home win over Southampton, a game in which he ran 11.29 km, the most on his team.
-He had then scored four goals in his last 12 Premier League games, the same as he scored in the 55 before that.
+He then scored four goals in his last 12 Premier League games, the same as he scored in the 55 before that.